jameson5555/time_travel_television/README.md

  karma start karma-unit-config.js
  ```

-## Flatten Directories
+## Flattened Directories
 Keeping the directory hierachy flat makes it easy find files.
-I believe is using name convention to organize files leads to a more navigable hierarchy.
+I believe in using name convention to organize files leads to a more navigable hierarchy.

- - The major module types: controllers, services, filters, contants, directives, etc get their own folders because the end up containing many cross cutting concerns.
+ - The major module types: controllers, services, filters, contants, directives, etc get their own folders because they end up containing many cross cutting concerns.
- - Application folders (controllers, etc...) and configuration folders (data, etc...) live at the same level in the hierearchy.
-Use your build tool (grunt, etc..) to prepare deplyment folders.
+ - Application folders (controllers, etc...) and configuration folders (data, etc...) live at the same level in the hierarchy.
+Use your build tool (grunt, etc..) to prepare deployment folders.

 ## Module files
 Each instance of an angular module gets its own file.
 Monolithic controler, services, etc... are a potential maintenance nightmare.

 ## Test files
-Placing tests adjecent to tested modules makes it easier to find corresponding tests.
+Placing tests adjecent to tested modules makes it harder to ignore testing.

 ## Namespaces
-giving each module type its own namespace off of a common one clarifies the sepeartion of concers, preserves the global scope and saves one having to instantiate anguar modues in every file.
+Giving each module type its own namespace off of a common one clarifies the sepeartion of concerns, preserves the global scope and saves one having to instantiate anguar modues in every file.

 ```
 var Application = Application || {};